browserengineering/book/book/text.md

 ```

 When you do big refactors like this, it's important to work
 incrementally.
-It might seem more efficient to change everything at
+While it might seem more efficient to change everything at
 once, that efficiency brings with it a risk of failure: trying to do
 so much that you get confused and have to abandon the whole refactor.
 So take a moment to test that your browser still works before you move